FuelLabs/sway-rfcs/rfcs/0013-changes-lifecyle.md

 3. As many PRs will be created and merged as normal;
 4. A chapter inside `Sway Unstable Book` will be created and updated as needed;
 5. When the feature is ready, a closing PR will be created and wait until the feature flag is enabled by default.
-6. On a later date, the feature flag can be removed making the feature the default behavior of the compiler.
+6. On a later date, the feature flag can be removed making the feature the default behavior of the compiler and the docs should be migrated to the stable portion of the book.

 Once the feature is merged into `master`, it will not be possible to "turn off" the feature.
 In the same sense that it is not possible to "turn off" a "match expression" or any other language feature.